Skip to main content

 What is Rose Quartz good for?+

-Rose Quartz is primarily known as the stone of unconditional love.
-It opens the Heart Chakra to all forms of love — romantic, familial, platonic, and self-love.
-It promotes emotional healing, reduces stress and tension, encourages forgiveness, and helps dissolve feelings of anger, jealousy, and resentment.
-Many people also use it to improve sleep and foster peaceful dreams.
+Rose Quartz is primarily known as a love stone.
+It's associated with the Heart Chakra and used for romantic love, familial bonds, friendship, and self-love.
+People work with it for emotional healing, stress relief, forgiveness, and moving past feelings of anger or resentment.
+Many also use it to improve sleep and encourage calmer dreams.

 How do I cleanse Rose Quartz?+

-The best methods for cleansing Rose Quartz are moonlight bathing (especially during a full moon) and smudging with sage or palo santo.
+The best methods are moonlight bathing (especially during a full moon) and smudging with sage or palo santo.
 You can also place it on a selenite charging plate or bury it in dry sea salt.
-Avoid prolonged exposure to direct sunlight, which can fade its delicate pink color, and limit use of running water to brief rinses.
+Avoid prolonged direct sunlight, which can fade the pink color, and keep water exposure to brief rinses.

 Where should I place Rose Quartz in my home?+

-For love and harmony, place Rose Quartz in the relationship corner of your home (the far right corner from your front door).
-In the bedroom, position it on your nightstand or under your pillow to promote loving energy and restful sleep.
-You can also place it in communal living spaces to foster a warm, compassionate atmosphere among family members.
+For love and harmony, place Rose Quartz in the relationship corner (the far right corner from your front door, per Feng Shui).
+In the bedroom, put it on your nightstand or under your pillow for calmer energy and better sleep.
+A piece in shared living spaces is thought to foster a warmer atmosphere among household members.

 Why is Rose Quartz the birthstone for Taurus and the Heart Chakra?+